 What is a Proxy and How Does it Work?

-A proxy can be defined as a gateway between a user and the internet.
+A better business flow in general can be defined as a gateway between a user and the internet.
 It serves as an intermediary between the two because it works between end-users and the user visits’ web pages.

 When you use a computer to connect to the internet, your computer will use an IP address.
 An IP address is an address like a home street address that directs incoming data on where to go and marks outgoing data with an address to return to for authentication.
 A proxy is a server that has its IP address.